zummenix/expectest/README.md

 *Work In Progress*

-Library provides functions for unit testing with human-readable syntax.
+Library provides matchers and matcher functions for unit testing.
 Inspired by [Nimble](https://github.com/Quick/Nimble) for Swift.

 Using this library you will receive nice messages with data that used in test case, example:
 ```rust